 Dragonfly Maze, Bourton-on-the-Water

 One of the reasons Bourton-on-the Water is so popular is because of its many attractions.
-These include Birdland, a model village, motor museum and a maze.
+These include Birdland, a model village, a perfumery, motor museum and a maze.
 We had time to spare after our walk so decided to explore the Dragonfly Maze.

 Dragonfly Maze is a yew maze with a twist.
 In addition to finding the centre of the maze we needed to solve clues along the way in order to fully enjoy the attraction at the centre (I’m trying not to give anything away here).